JuliaPerf/PAPI.jl/README.md

 ## Prerequisites

-The package depends on `libPAPI` which can either be installed the system (recommended) or from `PAPI_jll` (default) which is available from https://github.com/tomhaber/PAPI_jll.jl.
+The package depends on `libPAPI` which can either be installed on the system (recommended) or from `PAPI_jll` (default) which is available from https://github.com/tomhaber/PAPI_jll.jl.

 To install PAPI_jll, you'll need to run
 ```julia